RRZE-HPC/TheBandwidthBenchmark/README.md

 # The Bandwidth Benchmark

 This is a collection of simple streaming kernels for teaching purposes.
-It is heavily inspired by John McCalpin's [https://www.cs.virginia.edu/stream/ stream benchmark].
+It is heavily inspired by John McCalpin's https://www.cs.virginia.edu/stream/.

 ## Build